-For information, please contact: EmmaJepson@chellaston.derby.sch.uk
+For information, please contact: E.Jepson@chellaston.derby.sch.uk

-Level 3 Extended Certificate in Applied Science
+Level 3 AAQ Extended Certificate in Applied Science

 Applied Science enables students to gain practical laboratory skills and theoretical scientific understanding in a workplace setting.
-Students further develop their knowledge and skills by exploring one of three vocational pathways: environmental, human or food science.
+Students further develop their scientific knowledge and skills into the fundamentals of science as well as planning and performing laboratory investigations.